tryashtar/shulker-preview/README.md

 ### FAQ
 * Does this work with Bukkit/Spigot/Paper?
-   * Yes, in 1.16+.
-Of course, certain mods/plugins may interfere with the pack and prevent it from working.
+   * No guarantees.
+I have experienced countless issues with these modded servers breaking vanilla behavior that this pack requires.
 * Does this work with Optifine?
    * Yes.
 * Does this work with other resource packs?